Brett-Tanner/Journal/Feb_23.md

 #### What I did

 - [] Event booking rework
-    - [] At some point, a hide controller to hide the options if unregistered and reveal them if registered
+    - [x] At some point, a hide controller to hide the options if unregistered and reveal them if registered
-        - You can hide by interpolating .hidden into the classes unless registered is true
+        - [x] Add the popup controller
+        - [x] Generate a cost summary in JS and put it in a popup
+        - [x] Add a listen function to hide/show the options when a slot is registered/unregistered
+            - don't need to explicitly delete dependent options, it's handled by a lifecycle callback on the model
     - [] Use current invoice if it exists/is not closed, otherwise use a new invoice
+        - So have an @invoices, not just one.
+Set the desired invoice through params
         - [] Grey out slots if registered for in previous invoice
+            - Have a list of all registrations from @invoices or from just the event's time slots
         - [] Put a link to that invoice on greyed out slots (separate for each child)

-- [] Add Invoices
-    - [] Need to be able to merge invoices by moving registrations from one to another
-    - [] Need a request change button on the old, paid invoices

-- [] Event_children/time_slot_children rework
-    - [] For time slot children, should just look exactly like the printable one

-- [] Implement notifications
-    - [] Automatically created on certain actions
-        -

-- [] Hosting
-    - []
+            - Using the list of all registrations

 - Bugfixes/Requested Features
-    - [] Autofill address from post code
+    - [x] Autofill address from post code
-        - [] Move postcode to the left, so it's at the start of address fields
+        - [x] Move postcode to the left, so it's at the start of address fields

-#### What I learned
--